 These are my 10 recommended easy vegetables to grow if you are looking for some inspiration.

 Before you even pick up a shovel or start placing dirt you first need to understand how sun affects your garden.
 Watch to see the sun pattern to determine the best location for your garden or planters.

 When selecting a space for your new garden, make sure it gets enough sun.
 At least 6-8 hours of full sun is ideal.

 Make sure the area is free of buildings, fences, tress or anything else that can block the sun.

 Sun is the number one factor in deciding on a location but the second is how accessible is your water source.

-Maybe it’s as simple as getting a longer hose.
-We just added a stainless steel hose to our yard and I cannot wait for watering season.
-It’s so flexible and easy to drag around the yard and also very durable.
-I can now reach my chicken coop and apple trees with ease.
+Maybe it's as simple as getting a longer hose.
+We just added a stainless steel hose.
+It's so flexible and easy to drag around the yard and also very durable.

 7. Pick Your Type of Garden